Eddie Nash: Bautista murders

 On September 6 or 7, 1984, Nash's former lover Maureen Bautista and her son Telesforo were stabbed to death by Hells Angels biker Robert Frederick Garceau.

 Garceau was turned in to the police after he murdered Greg Rambo, who had helped him dispose of the Bautistas' bodies.
 Rambo's wife, Susan, knew of the Bautista murders and talked to the police under an agreement of immunity.

 During the trial, Susan Rambo testified that Harlyn Codd had told her Nash was Telesforo's father, and that Nash once had paid Garceau to fulfill a contract but that Garceau had failed to perform and, as a result, Nash was "looking for" Garceau.
 At trial, evidence was presented that Garceau murdered Bautista because she threatened to expose Garceau's drug operations to Nash, and Garceau killed her son because Telesforo had witnessed Bautista's murder.
 Garceau was convicted of all three murders and sentenced to death.

 A lengthy court appeal of Garceau's death sentence was begun, but in 1993 the California Supreme Court upheld the legality of what became known as "The Nash testimony."
 Garceau died from cancer on San Quentin's death row on December 29, 2004.

+Acquittal and conviction

+Authorities accumulated enough evidence to bring Nash and Diles to trial after Scott Thorson began providing investigators with new information.